What we do

 RENEW intervention

 This is a clinical trial to determine the effects of an energy management program involving trained peer health coaching on symptoms for people with scleroderma.
 It was funded by the Rheumatology Research Foundation.
-The publication can be found here.
+The publications can be found here and here.

 You can also watch our findings through a video recording!